OllieJones/fast-woo-order-lookup/readme.txt

 Follow the usual procedure for installing a plugin from the wordpress.org plugin repository.

-== Upgrade Notice ==
+## Upgrade Notice

-This version supports WooCommerce 9.9.5.
-And, it adds diagnostic information to the Info tab of your Site Health page.
-Including that information when you repoert a problem will help the author correct the problem.
+This version supports WooCommerce 10.2.1.
+It improves indexing by skipping gaps in order numbers.
+Props to StefT1 on GitHub.

-== Changelog ==
+## Changelog

+= 1.1.11 = September 24, 2025 =

+WooCommerce 10.2.1, Gap skipping when indexing.
+Props to StefT1 on GitHub.

 = 1.1.10 = July 3, 2025 =